mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/17/day-271/">October 17, 2017</a></small></div>
 <p><strong>The Senate Intelligence Committee subpoenaed Carter Page</strong> as part of its investigation into Russia meddling in the 2016 election.
 Page previously said he <a href="https://whatthefuckjusthappenedtoday.com/2017/10/10/day-264/#6-carter-page-told-the-senate-intell">would not cooperate</a> and would invoke his Fifth Amendment rights and refuse to answer questions. (<a href="https://www.nbcnews.com/politics/congress/senate-subpoenas-former-trump-adviser-carter-page-n811551">NBC News</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/17/day-271/">October 17, 2017</a></small></div>
-<p><strong>The Senate Intelligence Committee has requested documents and testimony from Michael Flynn's son</strong>.
-They have not received a response yet.
-Michael G. Flynn was involved in the day-to-day operations of Flynn Intel Group and served as his father's chief of staff.
-The committee could issue a subpoena if he doesn’t comply, but he would likely assert his right against self-incrimination under the Fifth Amendment.
-The younger Flynn is also the subject of Robert Mueller's criminal and counterintelligence investigation. (<a href="https://www.nbcnews.com/politics/national-security/russia-probe-senate-asks-mike-flynn-s-son-documents-testimony-n811226">NBC News</a>)</p>